collective/transmogrify.xmlsource/README.rst

     $> bin/convertxml

-The converter parses the xml and uploads to plone via xmlrpc. or construct your own pipeline to transform the content into or whereever.
+The converter parses the xml and uploads to plone via xmlrpc. or construct your own pipeline to transform the content into whatever or whereever.